xvado00/AIQ/Readme.txt

 Universal Intelligence: A formal definition of machine intelligence by Shane Legg and Marcus Hutter, 2007

+For the theory behind the improvements see:

+Towards General Evaluation of Intelligent Systems:
+Lessons Learned from Reproducing AIQ Test Results by Ondřej Vadinský, 2018

+and

+Towards General Evaluation of Intelligent Systems:
+Using Semantic Analysis to Improve Environments in the AIQ Test by Ondřej Vadinský, 2018

 The code is released under the GNU GPLv3.
 See Licence.txt file.